 If the exam is not successfully completed, the student must take the course and pay the tuition associated therewith.
-The sum of credits obtained by challenge examinations and transfer may not exceed 50% of the degree program course requirements.
+The sum of credits obtained by challenge examinations and transfer credit earned at an outside institution may not exceed 50% of the degree program course requirements.
 Students pursuing a diploma program are not eligible to challenge ATA courses via examinations or third-party testing.